evgenyneu/image_compressor_c/benchmark.md

 sudo apt install kcachegrind
 ```

-Make sure executable is compiled with `-g` options, which saves debug information.
-This option should be included in `CXX_FLAGS` variable of the [Makefile](Makefile).
+Make sure executable is compiled with the `-g` option, which saves debugging information.
+This option should already be included in `CXX_FLAGS` variable of the [Makefile](Makefile).

 Run the profiler: